 According to Hussain (2019), the global poverty headcount decreased from 1.9 billion in 1990 to a total estimated figure of 736 million in 2015, though the population went up by 2 billion within that period.
-This relatively lowered poverty headcount could be attributed to the two most highly populated developing countries, China and India, accounting for about 75 per cent of the world's poverty reduction over the ten years (Hussain, 2019).
+This relatively lowered poverty headcount would be attributed to the two most highly populated developing countries.
+China and India, accounting for about 75 per cent of the world's poverty reduction over the ten years (Hussain, 2019).
 Notwithstanding this achievement, the consumption shortfall of the poor and people who find themselves below the extreme poverty line globally remain high.
 According to Roser and Ortiz-Ospina (2019), international research teams from the World Bank, ODI, IHME, Brookings, and World Data Lab have indicated that the achievement of SDG 1 by the year 2030 is not feasible.
 They indicated further that if the world economy grows at the same rate as recorded between 2005 to 2015, about 500 million people will fall into extreme poverty.

 People in extreme poverty category are mostly from developing economies consisting mostly African countries.
 Though the rest of the world achieved a drastic poverty reduction, the Sub-Saharan Africa (SSA) and Southern Asian regions were not.
-Eastern and South-Eastern Asia recorded substantial improvement, where the rate declined from 35 per cent to three per cent between 1999 to 2013.
-In contrast, 42 per cent of the population in SSA endured severe poverty situations in 2013.
-World Bank data for 2018 indicates that as of 2015, the number of poorest countries in the world were 28.
-Out of this number, 27 had their poverty rate above 30% and are from SSA including Ghana.
+Eastern and South-Eastern Asia recorded substantial improvement, where the rate declined from 35 per cent to three per